Ready to Learn More?

-The Early Childhood Education associate degree program at Madison College prepares you to work as a teacher-caregiver in early childhood settings.
-It combines hands-on fieldwork in area centers with related academic work at the college.
+Madison College's Early Childhood Education associate degree program combines hands-on fieldwork in area centers with related academic work at the college.
 Graduates become responsible for the care and education of children in the birth-to-6 age range.
 They create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.
 Success in the field depends on a caring attitude, showing respect for children and adults, flexibility, good judgment, dependability and effective communication skills.

 Upon admission to the program, you will complete a background and criminal history check form and submit it to the program director.
 Look for this form in your student email.
 Information obtained from the background may affect your ability to secure a practicum placement.

-Prior to taking ECE: Introductory Practicum, you must show evidence of a physical examination including TB test using the State of Wisconsin Department of Children and Families Staff Health Report - Child Care Provider Form.
+Prior to taking ECE: Introductory Practicum, you must show evidence of a physical examination including TB test using the State of Wisconsin Department of Children and Families Staff Health Report - Child Care Provider Form (PDF).

 Travel to fieldwork sites is necessary and is your responsibility.